The-Human-Channel/the-human-channel-site/blog/2025-06-01-scarcity-is-dead.md

 ---
 slug: scarcity-is-dead
-title: Scarcity Is Dead: The Rise of Human Interaction in the AI Economy
+title: "Scarcity Is Dead: The Rise of Human Interaction in the AI Economy"
 authors: Rick Jewett
 tags: [AI, human interaction, future, vision, the human channel]
 ---